ansible-collections/community.hashi_vault/docs/docsite/rst/lookup_guide.rst

 Lookup guide
 ************

-This guide is not a comprehensive listing of included lookup plugins and how to use them, rather it is intended to explain the role of the lookup plugins in this collection and how they are they used, especially when compared to modules of the same name.
+This guide is not a comprehensive listing of included lookup plugins and how to use them, rather it is intended to explain the role of the lookup plugins in ``community.hashi_vault`` and how they are they used, especially when compared to modules of the same name.

 .. contents::
   :local: